zordone/toolbox/README.md

 Collection of my small development tools bundled in an Electron app.

+My tools are probably not that useful for others, but the project might be a good starting point to build your own toolbox.

 ## Tools

 There are only a few tools at the moment.
 I will add new tools incrementally.

-Most of the tools could be useful for other developers, but some of them are specific to me.

 ## Platform